jandalvarez/BIMM143-Bionformatics/README.md

 # bimm143

-This is my work from BIMM143 @ UCSD.
+This is my work from BIMM143 @ UC Scam Diego.
 First time on GitHub.